openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

 Triggers a tap gesture with one or more taps.
 This API has two optional parameters:

 - **count**: number of consecutive taps required for gesture recognition.
-The default value is 1.
+The default value is **1**.
 A value less than 1 evaluates to the default value **1**.
-If multi-tap is configured, the timeout interval between a lift and the next tap is 300 ms.
+If there are multiple taps, the timeout interval between a lift and the next tap is 300 ms.

 - **fingers**: number of fingers required for gesture recognition.
 The value ranges from 1 to 10.
 The default value is **1**.
 If the number of fingers used for the tap is less than the specified one within 300 ms after the first finger is tapped, the gesture fails to be recognized.
 Gesture recognition also fails if the number of fingers used for the tap exceeds the value of **fingers**.
     The following example binds a double-tap gesture (a tap gesture whose **count** value is **2**) to the **\<Text>** component: